Nearly Wild was founded by Steve and Irene Evison, following many years working in environmental and community development work.

 Tom Endacott is Nearly Wild Exploration’s IT whizz, who has set up the website and keeps us up and running in the virtual world.
 Tom is also a keen Nearly Wild Explorer himself, his current project is renovating a sailing boat for future solo and shared coastal and marine explorations.

-Nearly Wild Exploration is here to bring together the people who want to connect with and explore the natural world (we’re calling them Explorers) and the people who work to provide opportunities for exploring it (we’re calling them Providers).
+Nearly Wild is here to support nature based trade.
+Supporting, promoting and networking Nature Based Business with those seeking their services.
+Building a community for Nature Based trade.
+Bringing together the people who want to connect with and explore the natural world (Explorers) and the people who work to provide opportunities for exploring it (Nature Based Business).

-To enable people to share knowledge, the Nearly Wild Exploration website provides a continually updated set of blogs, as well as videos.
-In 2019, we will be opening up membership, which will increase the ways to learn and share knowledge; members will be able to access free downloads, get discounts on training and workshops, and be invited to socials to meet other Explorers and Providers.
+To enable people to share knowledge, the Nearly Wild website provides a continually updated set of blogs, as well as videos.
+Members will be able to access free downloads, get discounts on training and workshops, and link with other Nature Based Businesses (and those trading for nature) and Explorers.

 We’re thinking about people and nature in the widest sense, such as mountain biking in heritage landscapes, canoeing with wildlife; learning eco-technologies; building with recycled materials; learning country crafts and how they shaped the countryside; getting out adventuring and travel; finding out how to identify the birds in your garden or the plants in your local country park….. anything and everything about nature …. near and far, urban and rural, wild and not so wild.… .